top of page

 The Right Tools for the Job

 Corrosion means voltage drops that cause intermittent issues and damages more sensitive electronics.
-Corrosion means higher resistance, and higher resistance means heat.
+Corrosion also means higher resistance, and higher resistance means heat.

 And it's not that I was consciously lazy when crimping, I was just using the wrong tool.